-$^{^{55}}$ These funds are derived from the FY2004 supplemental (P.L.
+$^{^{52}}$ These funds are derived from the FY2004 supplemental (P.L.
 108-106), which provided about \$18.6 for Iraq reconstruction.

 Casualties.
-As of September 23, 2005, about 1,911 U.S. forces and about 200 coalition partner soldiers have died in OIF, as well as over 100 U.S. civilians working on contract to U.S. institutions in Iraq.
-Of U.S. deaths, about 1,800 have occurred since President Bush declared an end to "major combat operations" in Iraq on May 1, 2003, and about 1,500 of the U.S. deaths were by hostile action.
+As of October 24, 2005, about 1,998 U.S. forces and about 200 coalition partner soldiers have died in OIF, as well as over 100 U.S. civilians working on contract to U.S. institutions in Iraq.
+Of U.S. deaths, about 1,850 have occurred since President Bush declared an end to "major combat operations" in Iraq on May 1, 2003, and about 1,550 of the U.S. deaths were by hostile action.
 About 2,000 members of the Iraqi Security Forces, which are analyzed below, have been killed in action, to date.

-Building Iraqi Security Forces (ISF)56
+Building Iraqi Security Forces (ISF)53

 A major pillar of current U.S. policy is to equip and train Iraqi security forces (ISF) that could secure Iraq by themselves and enable U.S. forces to draw down.
 President Bush stated in his June 28, 2005 speech, "Our strategy can be summed up this way: As the Iraqis stand up, we will stand down."
 The conference report on the latest FY2005 supplemental appropriation (P.L.
 109-13) required a Defense Department report to Congress on the status of securing Iraq, particularly the building of the ISF.
-That report, released July 21, 2005, entitled "Measuring Stability and Security in Iraq," generally reiterates U.S. official statements of progress in Iraq and contains details of the training of the ISF.
+The most recent such report, released October 2005, entitled "Measuring Stability and Security in Iraq," generally reiterates U.S. official statements of progress in Iraq and contains details of the training of the ISF.

-The Department of Defense reports that, as of September 21, 2005, there are 192,100 total members of the ISF: 87,800 "operational" military forces under Iraq's Ministry of Defense and 104,300 police/lighter forces "trained and equipped" under the Ministry of Interior.
-They are organized into 107 total battalions.
-The total force is approaching the 271,000 goal set for July 2006.
+The Department of Defense reports that, as of October 19, 2005, there are 206,200 total members of the ISF: 87,800 "operational" military forces under Iraq's Ministry of Defense and 104,300 police/lighter forces "trained and equipped" under the Ministry of Interior.
+They are organized into 116 battalions.
+The total force goal is 325,000 ISF by August 2007.